webfraggle/modellbahn-displays-traincontroller/README.md

     mbd-tc-win.exe --conf gleis1 --setTime "12:30"

 ### how to use a double track display
-Use the path parameter with "GleisA" or "GleisB".
+Use the "gleis" parameter with "GleisA" or "GleisB".

-    mbd-tc-win.exe --path GleisB --setTime "12:30"
+    mbd-tc-win.exe --gleis GleisB --setTime "12:30"

 ## How to develop.
 Please use nvm to switch to node version 18.16